Checking the authorisation of a firm to send money overseas

 What protection do authorised firms offer?

-Firms that are authorised by the Financial Conduct Authority need to safeguard your money by keeping it separate from company funds.
+Firms authorised by the FCA need to safeguard your money by keeping it separate from company funds.
 So if the firm goes bust, you are more likely to get your money back.

 All larger firms must be authorised.